MahmoudSamir0/end_to_end_ci_cd_pipeline_Argocd/README.md

 1. **ArgoCD Dashboard**: ArgoCD offers a user-friendly dashboard for monitoring the deployed applications, providing visibility into the current and desired states.

+1. implement monitoring for your automated pipeline.
+Use ArgoCD's built-in dashboards and logs to troubleshoot any issues that may arise during the deployment process.

 ## Getting Started

 ### Setup tools